catseye/Robin/doc/Design_Decisions.markdown

 #### Should the language define static analyses?

-Decision: No, but it should accomodate it.
+Decision: No, but it should accomodate them.

 This is a pretty subtle issue, which is explained more fully in the Static Analysis document.
 But in short, to work towards the goal of